 After breakfast, explore Gangtey (Phobjikha Valley) leisurely on foot.
 Walk to Kilkhorthang located between the upper and lower valleys of Phobjikha and extends from Kilkorthang on the eastern side and crosses the main river to the other side of the valley.

-From the small hilltop overlooking Gangtey Goemba, head downhill through flower meadows to Semchubara Village and continue through beautiful forests and into the open valley.
+From the small hilltop overlooking Gangtey Monastery, head downhill through flower meadows to Semchubara Village and continue through beautiful forests and into the open valley.

-Late evening walk to the nearby village for a traditional farm house excursion.
+Late evening walk to the nearby village for atraditional farm house dinner.
 Bhutanese farm houses are very colorful, decorative, and traditionally built without the use of nails.
 The majority of the population continues to live as it has for centuries – in small isolated farms and hamlets, surrounded by terraced fields of rice, maize and buckwheat.
-Overnight in Gangtey.

 After breakfast, drive to Trongsa crosses Pelela pass (3,300 m), the traditional boundary between east and west.
 The pass is marked by a large prayer flag and the ground is covered with high altitude dwarf bamboo.
 Stop en route at Chendbji Chorten, which was built in 18th century by a Lama named Shida, it is Nepalese in style with eyes painted at four cardinal points.

 After lunch in Trongsa, proceed to visit Trongsa Dzong, built in 1648 it was the seat of power over central and eastern Bhutan.
 Both the first and second Kings of Bhutan ruled the country from this ancient seat.